szkg/ya-portfolio-tracker/README.md

 - View cryptocurrency portfolio holdings in a table format
 - Add new cryptocurrency holdings
 - Real-time updates using Redux state management
-- SQLite database for persistent storage
+- Firebase for data persistence

 ## Prerequisites